astropy/astropy/docs/development/quickstart.rst

-If you are new to the Astropy Project and interested to submit a large patch (e.g., a new big feature or significant refactoring), we encourage you to first discuss your ideas on |astropy-dev mailing list| to increase the chance of your PR being accepted.
-We thank you for your patience!
+If you are new to the Astropy Project and interested to submit a large patch (e.g., a new big feature or significant refactoring), we encourage you to first discuss your ideas on GitHub to increase the chance of your PR being accepted.

 Creating a branch
 -----------------